 Every year, the City allocates a portion of its CDBG Program funds to non-profit organizations for the provision of social (public) service programs to be made available to very low- and low-income residents of the community.
-Three public service agencies served 1,440 persons and provided comprehensinve fair housing services, legal services, and meals to homebound seniors.
+Three public service agencies served 778 unduplicated persons and provided housing counseling, comprehensive fair housing services, and classes.

-Christian Help Center, an emergency family shelter in Vallejo, served \\\\ unduplicated men, women, and children.
+Christian Help Center, an emergency family shelter in Vallejo, served 332 unduplicated men, women, and children.